VissaMoutafis/Syspro-Assignments-2021/VissarionMoutafisProject3/README.txt

 - Every time the client wants to communicate with a server he will estasblish a connection with him using a loop of type do {
-        wrtfd = connect(ip_addr, port)
+        wrtfd = connect(ip_addr, port) // try connect
-    } while(wrtfd is not set)
+    } while(wrtfd is not set) // keep trying till we succeed

     and after that he will use this socket for bidirectional communication.
 The socket will be writeable AND readable, so it will resemble both in and out fifo of the 2nd assignment.
-There will also be the same fd-readability check with the same poll utility I provided in the second assignment.
+There will also be the same fd-readability check with the same poll-based utility function I provided in the second assignment.

 - At the init state we will first assign the dirs and fork the children/servers, after that we will estasblish a connection to all of them.
     Lastly, we will start polling and get all the blooms in packets.
 The packet handler for blooms is the same as in 2nd assignment.